AraMinjibir/flux-pay/README.md

 ## Project Overview

-PayFlux is a production-oriented backend that explores the core engineering challenges of modern payment infrastructure.
+FluxPay is a production-oriented backend that explores the core engineering challenges of modern payment infrastructure.
 It focuses on building a resilient payment orchestration layer capable of routing transactions across multiple providers while ensuring correctness, consistency, and reliability.

 ---